Skip to content

 Bootstrap is the assembly boundary.
 Application code should not manually merge descriptors.
 It should define modules, call bootstrap, and consume the effective graph.

-Facets and State Projection
+Facets and Entity Projection

 Facets own state.
 They also own projection.